Accomplishments or Success Stories

 • The inaugural All-Party Interfaith Caucus was successfully launched twice in 2023.
 The first topic was the Role Faith in Society and the second topic was The Relevance of Preserving Religious Freedom.
 The recordings are uploaded to the Council’s YouTube channel.
 The APIC, held in June 2024, focused on Scientific Advancement & Spiritual Commitment: Finding Balance for the Sake of Humanity.
 The 2025 APIC is scheduled for June 5th with the topic of Effecting Social Change: How to Foster a Spirit of Collaboration (see the events page).
 To review past events, please visit the Council’s YouTube Channel.

 • The Education Committee, met the criteria laid out by the Ministry of Education for compiling a World Religions Resource Manual for BC Educators that will support Social Studies courses; the manual was not to contain proselyting material and it was to be inclusive of all faith traditions of BC.
 The overarching purpose is to promote the positive contributions of people of faith and to reduce hatred and intolerance.
-The compilation of the resource manual, although considered a living document, has been uploaded to this website for public use.
+The compilation of the resource manual, although considered a living document, has been uploaded to this website for public use and now includes a number of graphics.
 Please see the Resources page.
-In October 2024, members of the Education Committee, Harold Rosen and Susie Virk, along with Council Chair, Sherry Marceil presented at the Province-wide Professional Development Day for BC Educators, held at UBC.
-The Sharing Light: Multi-faith Resource Manual for BC Educators was met with great enthusiasm by the those present, who ultimately formed a vetting committee to review and process the resource manual.
-It is not vetted and uploaded to the ShareEdBC site.
+In October 2025 Harold Rosen, the Education Committee Chair, along with Outreach Chair, Sherry Marceil, presented at the Province-wide Professional Development Day for BC Educators for a second year in a row; this time it was held at SFU.
+The Sharing Light: Multi-faith Resource Manual for BC Educators is always met with great enthusiasm by the those educators who attend the presentation.

 • The Health & Spiritual Care Committee has turned up some advisory opportunities in the community and is in need of expanding their committee to have a diverse representation from the council to cover these advisory opportunities.
 Fraser Health Authority hosted a diverse cross-section of our members to consult regarding their Brain Death Policy.
 The issue of unifying accessibility for pastoral/ministerial visits to people in the hospital around the province is one current focus of the Health & Spiritual Care Committee.